 Table 5-1 identifies key categories of non-dischargers within the Management Zone where coordination will be important to support implementation of this EAP.
 Table 5-1 also identifies the key roles for these non-dischargers.
 These non-dischargers may have an important role in the siting of PAWFs to provide free access to safe drinking water to local residents in the Management Zone (see Section 5.1.1) and may assist with community outreach meetings as described below.
-Many of these non-dischargers participated in the establishment of the KRE/AID Management Zone, including development of this EAP (see Preliminary Management Zone).
+Many of these non-dischargers participated in the establishment of the KRE/AID Management Zone, including development of this EAP (see Preliminary Management Zone Proposal for entities that participated in the development of the Management Zone).